-How long can J-2s remain in the U.S.?
+How long can my J-2 dependents remain in the U.S.?

 J-2 dependents are permitted to stay in the U.S. as long as the J-1 is in the U.S. If the J-1 is approved for an extension of his/her program, the status of the dependents is automatically extended.

-How can a J-2 report an early departure, or early ending of J-2 status?
+How can a J-2 dependent report an early departure, or early ending of J-2 status?

 Can J-2 dependents get work permission?

-J-2 dependents may apply to the USCIS for work permission as long as that work is not to provide financial support for the J-1.
+J-2 dependents may apply to the USCIS for work permission as long as the employment is not to provide financial support for the J-1.
 Processing by USCIS takes an average of 90 days.
-It is not necessary for a J-2 to show proof of special skills or a job offer to receive a work permit.
+It is not necessary for a J-2 dependent to show proof of special skills or a job offer to receive a work permit.